 What is the first thing to do if a tenant passes away?

 Get written notification of a tenant’s death and be sure to secure the property to protect it from potential theft.
-Established a relationship with the next of kin or executor so you can surrender the key and let them manage the property.
+Establish a relationship with the next of kin or executor so you can surrender the key and let them manage the property.

 If the tenant lived alone, make sure to accompany any person requesting access to the property when entering.
-Keep an inventory of anything that was removed.
+Keep inventory of anything that was removed.

 Does a tenant’s death void the lease agreement?